This post may contain affiliate links. Please read our disclosure policy.

 - Let them cool for at least half hour, unwrapped, before gently squeezing the garlic out.

-- Using a fork or the back of a spoon, mash the garlic and spread on toasted bread, stir into mashed potatoes and use when cooking veggies.
+- Using a fork or the back of a spoon, mash the garlic and spread on toasted bread, stir into mashed potatoes and use mix into veggies or pasta.

 Just did this and apparently my oven runs a bit hot.
 I preheated it to 420 and it was still too much.
 They’re close to being burnt and I even shut the oven off after about 30 minutes.
 So just be aware of that being a possibility.